vmware-archive/AndroidIntelliJStarter/README.md

     git submodule init
     (cd submodules/robolectric && ant clean test)

-Also see *Contributing back to Robolectric* below.
+Also see *Open Source Robolectric* below.

 Did you come here from the *Power User Instructions?* You might want to go back and pick up where you left off.